destinyamba/destinyamba/README.md

 - 👋 Hi, I’m @destinyamba
-- 👀 I’m interested in Software Engineering
+- 👀 Software Engineering
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on Laravel projects
+- 💞️ Love building challenging software
-- 📫 How to reach me ... email destiny.amba@gmail.com
+- 📫 How to reach me ...
+LinkedIn

 <!---
 destinyamba/destinyamba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.